 train4change is proud to have continued working with First Group as the GWR brand was launched, designing and delivering the Great Experience Makers (GEMs) programme for all 6000 managers and colleagues within the business.
 Colleagues from all areas of the business were brought together in the programme to share experiences and to learn from one another, so GWR can work together as one team, entirely focussed on improving their customer experience.

-The purpose-built website www.gwrgreatexperiencemakers.com is the start of the learning experience and includes a personal message from the GWR leadership team to every manager and colleague.
+A purpose-built website was the start of the learning experience and included a personal message from the GWR leadership team to every manager and colleague.
 The learning experience itself was carefully constructed to role model the customer experience that GWR is aspiring to deliver for its’ customers.
 Three purpose-built locations were created across the business, bringing the training to each region to make it easier to release and support colleagues who are attending.
 Their learning experience does not stop when the training is over, there are many initiatives which are aligned with the programme to embed and sustain the changes to brand behaviours and delivering experience excellence using the Six Pillars model of customer experience excellence developed by KPMG Nunwood.

 ‘By bringing colleagues from all areas of the business together in our Great Experience Makers (GEMs) programme, to share experiences and to learn from one another, we are transforming the way we work and think together as one team.
 This is not just a training course, GEMs has connected with delegates on a truly visceral level, engaging hearts and minds across the organisation.
 It’s becoming part of our DNA, in a way I haven’t seen development inculcate in my years of experience in the railway industry.